"One of the false beliefs that it is

 each other to access the LOVE that is the Source.

-The Love that you see when you see your soul in the others eyes is a
+The Love that you see when you see your soul in the others eyes

-the Great Spirit feels for you.
+that the Great Spirit feels for you.

-It is very important to remember that the other person is helping you
+It is very important to remember that the other person is helping

-to access God's LOVE within you - not giving you something that you have
+you to access God's LOVE within you - not giving you something that you have

 never had before." - A Wedding